Joseph Barbera: Film

 Lured by a substantial salary increase, Barbera left Terrytoons and New York for the new Metro-Goldwyn-Mayer cartoon studio in California in 1937.
-He found that Los Angeles was suffering just as much from the Great Depression as Brooklyn and almost returned to Brooklyn.
+He found that Los Angeles suffered just as much from the Great Depression as Brooklyn and almost returned to Brooklyn.

 Barbera's desk was opposite that of William Hanna.
 The two quickly realized they would make a good team.
 By 1939, they had solidified a partnership that would last over 60 years.
 Barbera and Hanna worked alongside animator Tex Avery, who had created Daffy Duck and co-created Bugs Bunny for Warner Bros. and directed Droopy cartoons at MGM.

 In 1940, Hanna and Barbera jointly directed Puss Gets the Boot, which was nominated for an Academy Award for Best (Cartoon) Short Subject.
-The studio wanted a diversified cartoon portfolio, so despite the success of Puss Gets the Boot, Barbera and Hanna's supervisor, Fred Quimby, did not want to produce more cat and mouse cartoons believing that there were already enough cartoons of those in existence.
+The studio wanted a diversified cartoon portfolio, so despite the success of Puss Gets the Boot, Barbera and Hanna's supervisor, Fred Quimby, did not want to produce more cat and mouse cartoons, believing that those were already enough.
 Surprised by the success of Puss Gets the Boot, Barbera and Hanna ignored Quimby's resistance and continued developing the cat-and-mouse theme.

-By this time, however, Hanna wanted to return to working for Rudolph Ising, to whom he felt very loyal.
-Barbera and Hanna met with Quimby, who discovered that although Ising had taken sole credit for producing Puss Gets the Boot, he never actually worked on it.
-Quimby, who had wanted to start a new animation unit independent from Ising, then gave Hanna and Barbera permission to pursue their cat-and-mouse idea.
+By this time, Hanna wanted to return to working for Rudolf Ising, to whom he felt very loyal.
+Barbera and Hanna met with Quimby, who discovered that although Ising had taken sole credit for producing Puss Gets the Boot, he never worked on it.
+Quimby, who wanted to start a new animation unit independent from Ising, then permitted Hanna and Barbera to pursue their cat-and-mouse idea.
 The result was their most famous creation, Tom and Jerry.